-Restricted investment securities consist of investments in Federal Home Loan Bank stock and are carried at cost.
+Restricted investment securities are carried at cost and consist of investments in Federal Home Loan Bank stock and shares of corporate credit unions.
 Hope periodically evaluates these restricted securities for impairment based on ultimate recovery of par value.
+No impairment was identified for Hope's restricted investment securities during 2018 and 2017.